-If you get caught running a stop sign or red light in Kansas, you’ll typically be looking at a fine.
+If you get caught running a stop sign or red light in Kansas, you'll typically be looking at a fine.
+(Though you may other ways of resolving your ticket that don't involve paying a fine.)
 This article gives an overview of what the law prohibits and some of the specific consequences of a stop sign or red light violation.

 At a red light (solid or flashing) or stop sign, motorists must make a complete stop prior to reaching a clearly marked stop line or entering the crosswalk on the near side of the intersection.
 And if there is no stop line or crosswalk, the driver needs to stop before entering the intersection itself.